-The Program has been designed to provide flexibility for employers and to minimize administrative and reporting requirements.
-The Program simply requires employers to make commuter benefits available.
+The Program requires employers to make commuter benefits available.
 Employers are not required to achieve any performance standard or target, nor are any employees required to change commute mode.

 This Employer Guide is provided to assist Bay Area employers in implementing an effective commuter benefit program for their employees.
 The steps laid out in this guide are intended to help employers comply with the Program, and to select an option that best fits with the company's budget and employee needs.